Developer Guide

 Serenity allows the user to keep track of the questions asked from his/her tutorial lessons for each tutorial group.

-The question manager is one of the Feature Managers
+The question manager is one of the Feature Managers (See Feature Managers).

 On top of the basic operations provided above it also allows the user to find questions by keywords using the findqn

-command does not restrict users to find via only one keyword.
+command.
+The findqn command does not restrict users to find via only one keyword.
 They are able to find via multiple

 keywords, similar to a search bar.
-E.g. findqn deadline report
+E.g. findqn deadline report will search and list all question entries with

 5.6.1.
 Rationale

-is an important feature to have because in any tutorial lesson, students will be asking tutors
+The QuestionManager is an important feature to have because in any tutorial lesson, students will be asking tutors

 many questions, verbally or through virtual means such as Whatsapp or Telegram.
 Thus, we decided to create a question